 Flutist Erin Kendall Murphy has an active and multifaceted career as a performer and educator.
 She frequently performs with orchestras, in chamber music collaborations, and as a soloist throughout the U.S. and abroad.
 Educationally, her overarching goals are developing the talents of people of all ages and fostering community spirit.

 Erin can frequently be found performing in non-traditional venues, making music accessible to everyone in the community.
 Under her direction, the Lamar University Flute Ensemble performs on the Sounds of Sharing Series at the R.C.
 Miller Library in Beaumont, Texas.
 While completing her doctorate, she performed in a woodwind quintet for Classical Revolution Madison at local coffee shops, pubs, and community centers.
-She has also performed at the R.C.
-Miller Memorial Library (TX), Madison Museum of Contemporary Art, Capitol Lakes retirement community, and Chicago’s Little Brothers Friends of the Elderly.
-Her more traditional performance venues have included those for the Musicians Club of Women at the Union League Club of Chicago, Sherwood Community Music School at Columbia College, and VanderCook College of Music.
+She has also performed at Beaumont’s St. Anthony Cathedral Basilica, the Madison Museum of Contemporary Art, Capitol Lakes retirement community, and Chicago’s Little Brothers Friends of the Elderly.

-As a supporter and performer of new music, Erin has performed in diverse groups such as a laptop trio (two laptops and flute with amplification) with composers Joshua Hintze and Rich Freeze.
+As an advocate and performer of new music, Erin has participated in diverse groups such as a laptop trio (two laptops and amplified flute) with composers Joshua Hintze and Rich Freeze.
 She has had solo compositions written for her by Joshua Hintze, Farid Javidan and Daniel Perlongo, and has premiered additional chamber works by Jonathan Cohen and Stephen Dembski.
 She is also a winner of the Schoolcraft College Honors Award, the Metropolitan Youth Symphony Young Artist Award, and the Farmington Musicale Honors Competition.

 As an educator, Dr. Murphy strives to bring music to students of all ages.
 Orff-Schulwerk trained, she has taught music to children as young as six months through high school at the Suzuki-Orff School of Music, Chicago Jewish Day School, and the Chicago Center School of Music.
 In addition, she taught music theory classes for five years at the People’s Music School in Chicago’s Uptown neighborhood.
-Erin has also given workshops and sectionals to middle and high school flute students, most recently at Orangefield Middle and High Schools, Hudson Middle and High Schools, Ozen High School, Port-Neches Groves High School, and Barbers Hill High School.
+Erin has also given numerous workshops and sectionals to middle and high school flute students, most recently in southeast Texas at Orangefield, Hudson, Ozen, Port Neches-Groves, and Barbers Hill.

-In the fall of 2016, Erin joined the faculty at Lamar University as the Instructor of Flute.
-She has also served as the Adjunct Instructor of Flute at Maranatha University in Watertown, Wisconsin from 2012-2016 and as Lecturer of Music – Flute at the University of Wisconsin-Whitewater (2015-2016) and Adjunct Instructor of Flute at Maranatha Baptist University (2012-2016).
-She has guest lectured at North Central Michigan College and Northwestern University, and has given masterclasses at the University of Texas Rio Grande Valley at Brownsville and Edinburg, University of Northern Colorado, University of Utah, University of Missouri, Loyola University, Wheaton College, Central Michigan University, Northeastern Illinois University, and the University of Wisconsin-Whitewater.
-Additionally, she performed her lecture recital entitled “An Exploration of 20th Century Women Composers: Works for Flute and Piano” at the Tenth Festival of Women Composers at the Indiana University of Pennsylvania in February 2014.
-She wrote an article based on this performance for the Journal of the International Alliance for Women in Music that was published in fall 2014.
-Her other articles have appeared in FQ Plus (the National Flute Association’s Flutist Quarterly online edition), Flute Talk, BandDirectorsTalkShop.com, and Pipeline, Chicago Flute Club’s quarterly publication.
+In the fall of 2016, Erin joined the faculty at Lamar University as the Instructor of Music – Flute.
+Past teaching positions include Lecturer of Music – Flute at the University of Wisconsin-Whitewater (2015-2016) and Adjunct Instructor of Flute at Maranatha Baptist University (2012-2016).
+She has guest lectured at North Central Michigan College and Northwestern University, and has given masterclasses at the University of Texas Rio Grande Valley at Brownsville and Edinburg, University of Northern Colorado, University of Utah, University of Missouri, Loyola University, Wheaton College, Central Michigan University, Northeastern Illinois University, and University of Wisconsin-Whitewater.
+Additionally, she has performed and presented at several National Flute Association Conventions, Texas Music Educators Association Convention, International Alliance for Women in Music Congress, Tenth Festival of Women Composers at the Indiana University of Pennsylvania, Chicago Flute Club Festivals, and Wisconsin Flute Festival.
+Her articles have been published in the Journal of the International Alliance for Women in Music, FQ Plus, Flute Talk, BandDirectorsTalkShop.com, and Chicago Flute Club’s Pipeline.

 As part of her dissertation project, Dr. Murphy transcribed 17 pieces from Marin Marais’ Suitte d’un Goût étranger for flute and keyboard.
-She collaborated with pianist Kirstin Ihde on a recording of these intriguing French baroque character pieces, which were released in April 2014.
-Their CD has received airplay on WXXI-FM Rochester and WCRJ-FM Detroit, among others.
-They were interviewed and performed live on Wisconsin Public Radio’s The Midday on with host Norman Gilliland.
-Erin was drawn to this work originally written for viola da gamba and continuo because of its suggestive titles (The Dreaming Girl, The Whirlwind, The Conversation), virtuosity, and the composer’s highly detailed ornamentation.
-In August 2014, Erin and Kirstin performed a lecture-recital titled “Transcribing and Performing Marin Marais” at the National Flute Association Convention in Chicago.
+She collaborated with pianist Kirstin Ihde on a recording of these intriguing French baroque character pieces, which was released in 2014.
+They were interviewed and performed several of these works live on Wisconsin Public Radio’s The Midday with host Norman Gilliland.
+Erin was drawn to this work originally written for viola da gamba and continuo because of the programmatic titles (The Dreaming Girl, The Whirlwind, The Conversation), required virtuosity, and the composer’s highly detailed ornamentation.
 Silver Flute Press has published their edition.
 Other recent radio broadcasts include three “Behind the Music” shows with host Joe Elwell on 91.3 KVLU: The Music of Vivian Fine, Pierrot Plus Percussion Repertoire, and Marin Marais’ Suitte d’un Goût étranger.
 Her second solo recording Day and Night: Modern Flute and Piano Duos by Women Composers is slated for release in 2018.

-From 2006 through 2016 she served on the board of the Chicago Flute Club in various capacities as Director, Vice President, President, Chair of the Board, and Festival Flute Choir and Banquet Chairs.
-Dr. Murphy is also a member of the International Alliance for Women in Music, the National Flute Association, the Musicians Club of Women, the Houston Flute Club, College Music Society, Pi Kappa Lambda Fraternity, and Texas Music Educators Association.
+From 2006 through 2016 she served on the board of the Chicago Flute Club in various capacities as Chair of the Board, President, Vice President, Director, and Festival Flute Choir and Banquet Chairs.
+Dr. Murphy is also a member of the International Alliance for Women in Music, National Flute Association, Musicians Club of Women, Houston Flute Club, College Music Society, Pi Kappa Lambda Fraternity, and Texas Music Educators Association.